tosinesther/Customer-Satisfaction-and-Loyalty-Analytics/README.md

 ### Loyalty Analysis
 <img width="1346" height="754" alt="Screenshot 2025-07-28 192534" src="https://github.com/user-attachments/assets/579526c5-9a27-44b6-8419-c7401dc99a29" />

+- **Map Chart**: Some locations have more non-repeat buyers, suggesting lower loyalty in those regions.
 - **Clustered Column Chart**: Breakdown of total customers based on satisfaction categories (High, Medium, Low) by gender.

    Females show a higher number in the low satisfaction category (28) they are less satisfied overall than male customers.
 While Males are more evenly distributed.